 You may nominate yourself, or another GitHub user, for promotion to the Triage permission level by creating a GitHub issue, using the nomination template.

 Contributors granted the Triage permission level are permitted to add reviewers to a pull request and can be added as a reviewer by other GitHub users.
-Contributor votes on pull requests are not counted with respect to accepting and merging a pull request.
+Contributor change requests or approval on pull requests are not counted with respect to accepting and merging a pull request.
 However, Contributors comments and requested changes should still be considered by the pull request author.

 A Collaborator is a Contributor who is also responsible for the maintenance of Zephyr source code.
 Their opinions weigh more when decisions are made, in a fully meritocratic fashion.

 Collaborators have the following rights and responsibilities, in addition to those listed for Contributors: